Senither/Hypixel-Skyblock-Assistant/README.md

 > **Note** The MySQL user must be able to create, delete, and modify tables for the database that is used, since the bot uses a migration system to automatically roll out database changes between updates.

+#### Servlet

+The web servlet sets up a JSON API that runs within the bot itself, the API is used by the `web` portion of the bot, allowing people to view guild scan reports in an easy to read and understand way.
+The `app_url` property is the link to where the `web UI` is hosted, so linked for guild scan reports can be generated correctly.

+> **Note:** Make sure the port the web servlet is running on is open and accessible by the web UI.

 ## Third Party Licenses

 Hypixel Skyblock Assistant relies on the following projects: